abilandz/PH8124/Lecture_4/Lecture_4.md

 ```
 Floating point arithmetic cannot be done directly in **Bash**, but this is not a severe limitation, because we can always invoke some **Linux** command to perform it, like **bc** ('basic calculator'), which is always available &mdash; more on this later!

-When it comes to division which does not yield as the final result an integer, **Bash** does not report the error, instead it reports as the result the integer after the fractional part (remainder) is discarded:
+When it comes to the division which does not yield as the final result an integer, **Bash** does not report the error, instead, it reports as the result the integer after the fractional part (remainder) is discarded:

 ```bash
 echo $((7/3)) # prints 2